tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品简介/产品优势_intl_en.md

 + VOD has a built-in default domain name.
 If you do not have a domain name, the preset domain name can be used to deliver resources based on the nearby region.
 This allows you to quickly get the video resources for playback, effectively solving the delay problem.
 In addition, custom domain names can be configured.

 ### Video AI Capabilities
-+ VOD has various intelligent features such as face, speech, and text recognition, which can effectively perform automated operations like video editing, splicing, and screencapturing, as well as AI-based detection of pornographic, terrorism, and politically sensitive information in videos, so as to reduce the manual workload.
++ VOD has various intelligent features such as speech and text recognition, which can effectively perform automated operations like video editing, splicing, and screencapturing, as well as AI-based intelligent video recognition and sensitive information processing, so as to reduce the manual workload.
-+ VOD features audit in console, which makes it easy for you to customize video audits in the VOD console.
++ VOD features intelligent recognition in console, which makes it easy for you to customize intelligent video recognition in the VOD console.

 ### Video Ecosystem
 + VOD is connected to the resources in Tencent Video's V+ channel, providing you with a diversity of video publishing platforms and monetization methods.